-260 4.1 Organic carbon concentration and distribution among fractions
+4.1 Organic carbon concentration and distribution among fractions

 After approximately 175 years of contrasted land use between the undisturbed reference site and the olive orchard, bulk soil organic carbon concentration and its fractions have been dramatically reduced in the olive orchard.
-Current levels of C{org} concentration in the soil profile are approximately 20 to 25% of that found in the reference area covered by the natural vegetation in the area adjacent to the orchard.
-This ratio is similar, albeit in the lower range, of the comparison of C{org} in
+Current levels of $C{org}$ concentration in the soil profile are approximately 20% to 25% of that found in the reference area covered by natural vegetation in the area adjacent to the orchard.
+This ratio is similar, albeit in the lower range, to the comparison of $C{org}$ in topsoil among olive orchards with different types of management and natural areas reported for the region (Milgroom et al., 2007).
+The increased soil disturbance, the lower annual rate of biomass returned to the soil, and the higher erosion rate in the olive orchard explain this difference.
+In both areas, the $C{org}$ is clearly stratified, indicating that despite the different mechanisms involved, there is a periodic input of biomass from the olive trees (e.g., fall of senescence leaves and tree pruning residues) plus the annual ground vegetation.
+Vicente-Vicente et al. (2017) estimated this biomass contribution in the range of 1.48 to 0.56 tha-1 yr-1.
+It is